 Controllers and CFOs at global or rapidly scaling companies know the pain all too well.
 Reconciling internal transactions in spreadsheets, wrangling data from multiple ERPs, managing timing and currency differences all add friction and risk to the close.

 Teams either throw more headcount at the problem or delay monthly eliminations until year-end, creating compliance headaches and operational blind spots.
+When finance is buried in cleanup work, they cannot focus on delivering insight or supporting growth.

 What Are Intercompany Eliminations?